roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Release management/Use OpenKruise to deploy cloud-native applications.md

             matchLabels:
               app: guestbook-sts
           podManagementPolicy: Parallel
-          template: #The schema of the pod template is the same as that of a StatefulSet YAML.
+          template: #The schema of the pod template is the same as that in the definition of a Deployment.
             metadata:
               labels:
                 app: guestbook-sts
             spec:
-              affinity:
-                podAntiAffinity:
-                  preferredDuringSchedulingIgnoredDuringExecution:
-                  - podAffinityTerm:
-                      labelSelector:
-                        matchExpressions:
-                        - key: app
-                          operator: In
-                          values:
-                          - guestbook-sts
-                      topologyKey: kubernetes.io/hostname
-                    weight: 100
               containers:
               - name: guestbook
                 image: registry.cn-hangzhou.aliyuncs.com/kruise-test/guestbook:v1